algernon/dh-exec/README.md

 This is a collection of scripts and programs to help creating such scripts in a standardised and easy to understand fashion.

-This collection provides the helpers for the following tasks:
+This collection provides helpers for the following tasks:

 * Expanding variables in various [debhelper][1] files (either from the environment, or variables known to dpkg-architecture - including